marcel-valdez/algorithms-data-structures/README.md

 This project will contain the topics of algorithms and data structures found in the book:
-             Algorithms 4th Ed by Robert Sedgewick and Kevin Wayne
+Algorithms 4th Ed by Robert Sedgewick and Kevin Wayne, focusing on the book and the exercises at http://algs4.cs.princeton.edu/home/

 The folders doc, src and test will have the same structure:
 * src/ contains the Ruby code for the algorithm